syncfusion-content/blazor-docs/blazor/gantt-chart/pdf-export.md

 ### How to change the change page orientation

-Page orientation can be changed to Landscape (default Portrait) for the exported document using the `PageOrientation` property in `GanttPdfExportProperties` .
+The PDF export functionality offers a feature that allows you to change the page orientation of the exported document.
+You can set the page orientation to Landscape (default is Portrait) using the `PageOrientation` property in the `GanttPdfExportProperties` class

 ```cshtml
 @using Syncfusion.Blazor.Gantt